 Photographs and videos are often part of Dutch criminal case files.
-Usually they are described in an official report of the police (written statement) or in a report of an expert (written statement) or they are shown during trial (personal observation of the court).159 The prosecutor has to disclose to the judge and the defence where the material is coming from and prove its authenticity.160 The prosecutor will have to produce a statement signed by a police officer explaining how the evidence was kept and where it was taken from.161
+Usually they are described in an official report of the police (written statement) or in a report of an expert (written statement) or they are shown during trial (personal observation of the court).
+The prosecutor has to disclose to the judge and the defence where the material is coming from and prove its authenticity.
+The prosecutor will have to produce a statement signed by a police officer explaining how the evidence was kept and where it was taken from.
+The prosecutor will have to produce a statement signed by a police officer explaining how the evidence was kept and where it was taken from.

-Posts or pages on social media are regularly used as evidence in Dutch criminal cases.162 If posts on social media are part of the criminal case file, they can be
+Posts or pages on social media are regularly used as evidence in Dutch criminal cases.
+If posts on social media are part of the criminal case file, they can be

-156 See for example Dutch Supreme Court, 13 September 2016, ECLI:NL:HR:2016:2059: The Dutch Supreme Court ruled that prosecution can only be barred in case of irreparable breaches of procedural rules when investigating officers violate the principle of due process resulting in the fact that deliberately or with gross negligence the defendant's interest are not protected.
+&lt;sup>156 See for example Dutch Supreme Court, 13 September 2016, ECLI:NL:HR:2016:2059: The Dutch Supreme Court ruled that prosecution can only be barred in case of irreparable breaches of procedural rules when investigating officers violate the principle of due process resulting in the fact that deliberately or with gross negligence the defendant's interest are not protected.
 For example, undue delay of the criminal proceedings by the DPPS is, in general, not enough grounds to bar prosecution in this respect.

-157 Dutch Supreme Court, 30 March 2004, ECLI:NL:HR:2004:AM2533; Dutch Supreme Court, 10 April 2012, ECLI:NL:HR:2012:BU7636; and Dutch Supreme Court, 14 January 2003, ECLI:NL:HR:2003:AE9038.
+&lt;sup>157 Dutch Supreme Court, 30 March 2004, ECLI:NL:HR:2004:AM2533; Dutch Supreme Court, 10 April 2012, ECLI:NL:HR:2012:BU7636; and Dutch Supreme Court, 14 January 2003, ECLI:NL:HR:2003:AE9038.

-158 Dutch Supreme Court, 10 July 2018, ECLI:NL:HR:2018:1125.
+&lt;sup>158 Dutch Supreme Court, 10 July 2018, ECLI:NL:HR:2018:1125.

-162 For example, see District Court of Gelderland, 17 December 2013, ECLI:NL:RBGEL:2013:5797, in which the suspect was accused of threatening to kill somebody through Facebook and to cause grievous bodily harm.
+&lt;sup>162 For example, see District Court of Gelderland, 17 December 2013, ECLI:NL:RBGEL:2013:5797, in which the suspect was accused of threatening to kill somebody through Facebook and to cause grievous bodily harm.
 The relevant Facebook messages were included in the criminal case file.
 See also District Court of Rotterdam, 27 February 2018, ECLI:NL:RBROT:2018:3003, in which the suspect was accused of threatening somebody through Facebook, and the relevant Facebook messages were part of the criminal case file.

-considered written materials.163 If posts on social media are shown to the court at trial, they can be considered personal observations of the court.164
+considered written materials.
+If posts on social media are shown to the court at trial, they can be considered personal observations of the court.

 There is no standard procedure for how a court should assess the reliability of this specific type of evidence.
-The court can assess the reliability in the way it thinks is appropriate, as long it bases a conviction on evidence that is both lawful and persuasive.165
+The court can assess the reliability in the way it thinks is appropriate, as long it bases a conviction on evidence that is both lawful and persuasive.